microsoft/vscode-webview-ui-toolkit/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-brightgreen)](./LICENSE)
 [![NPM Version](https://img.shields.io/npm/v/@vscode/webview-ui-toolkit?color=blue)](https://www.npmjs.com/package/@vscode/webview-ui-toolkit)

 A library of web components (built using [FAST](https://www.fast.design/)) that makes up the core of this project.
-These components implement the Visual Studio Code design langauge, color theme support, and can used with any framework that supports custom elements or even without a framework.
+These components implement the Visual Studio Code design language, color theme support, and can be used with any framework that supports custom elements or even without a framework.
 See the [Getting Started Guide](./docs/getting-started.md) to get up and running.

 **[`@vscode/webview-ui-toolkit-react`](./packages/toolkit-react/)**

 [![License: MIT](https://img.shields.io/badge/license-MIT-brightgreen)](./LICENSE)
 [![NPM Version](https://img.shields.io/npm/v/@vscode/webview-ui-toolkit?color=blue)](https://www.npmjs.com/package/@vscode/webview-ui-toolkit)

-A componanion libary of React components, provided as a convience since React does not natively support web components at this time.
+A companion libary of React components, provided as a convenience since React does not natively support web components at this time.
 These React components are simply the core web components wrapped in React using the [`@microsoft/fast-react-wrapper`](https://www.npmjs.com/package/@microsoft/fast-react-wrapper) package.
 See the `packages/toolkit-react` directory for more [details and documentation](./packages/toolkit-react/README.md).

 ## Documentation